howmanysmall/RbxReady/README.md

 end)
 ```

 There is a single config variable in the module called `TIMEOUT`.
-This is default number of seconds the script will wait where no descendants have been added to deem the object loaded.
+This is the default number of seconds the script will wait where no descendants have been added to deem the object loaded.

 The timeout value that gets used is essentially the minimum amount of time possible for an object to be fully loaded.
 This means that if the timeout is set to 1 (second), it will always take at least 1 second for an object to load.